-While there are several restaurants to get sit-down meals this Thanksgiving, those wanting to stay at home during the holiday also have a number of places to pick up takeout Thanksgiving meals in Albuquerque.
+While there are restaurants serving sit-down meals this Thanksgiving in Albuquerque, those wanting to stay at home during the holiday and avoid cooking has a number of places to pick up take-out Thanksgiving meals.

 Grocery and Specialty Stores

-Several grocery and specialty stores sell prepared and ready-to-eat Thanksgiving meals in Albuquerque this Thanksgiving, however a few of them are not open on the holiday itself so you'll have to pick up your meals beforehand.
+Several grocery and specialty stores sell prepared and ready-to-eat Thanksgiving meals in Albuquerque.
+Some grocery stores are not open on the holiday itself so you'll have to pick up your meals beforehand.
 Grocery stores providing special meals include:

-At 5307 Menaul NorthEast, HoneyBaked Ham offers a large selection of meats and sides for a perfect holiday feast; however, you'll need to pre-order your food now and pick it up before Thanksgiving day (any time that week) as this specialty meat store is closed for the holiday.
+- HoneyBaked Ham offers a large selection of meats and sides for a perfect holiday feast.
+However, you'll need to pre-order your selections early and pick up the meal before Thanksgiving day (any time that week) as the store is closed for the holiday.

-With two locations in and around Albuquerque, Keller's Farm Stores is well known for its fresh, chemical-free meats, and they feature a variety of ready-to-serve dinners and side dishes available this holiday season.
-The Keller's holiday dinner serves two to four and includes dressing, sweet potato casserole, turkey or another boneless meat, cranberry orange salad, and a pumpkin pie, or they also offer a dinner that serves four to six and one that serves eight to 12, 14 to 18, or 20 to 26.
+- Keller's Farm Stores has two locations in the Albuquerque area.
+Keller's is well known for its fresh, chemical-free meats, and they feature a variety of ready-to-serve dinners and side dishes available for the holiday season.
+The Keller's holiday dinner serves anywhere from two to 26 people and includes dressing, sweet potato casserole, turkey or another boneless meat, cranberry orange salad, and a pumpkin pie.
+Whole turkeys come with the package dinner options for 14 people and more.

-La Montanita Co-op also has a wide selection of takeout foods available, from traditional to vegetarian and vegan options.
-Mix and match side dishes and entrees and choose from a wide variety of pies and dessert breads but be aware that orders need to be placed ahead of the holiday rush, and the same goes for Sprouts Markets, which offers cooked meals that serve small or large families.
+- La Montañita Co-op has a wide selection of take-out foods available, from traditional to vegetarian and vegan options.
+Mix and match side dishes and entrees and choose from a wide variety of pies and dessert bread.
+Orders need to be placed ahead of the holiday rush, and the same goes for Sprouts Markets, which offers cooked meals that serve all sizes of families.

-Finally, Whole Foods, which has two locations in the area, will be open Thanksgiving Day from 7:30 a.m. to 3 p.m. and you can reserve your order at the deli for any takeout food including a heat-and-eat holiday meal for four.
+- Whole Foods, which has two locations in the area, is open Thanksgiving Day with limited hours (traditionally from 7:30 a.m. to 3 p.m.)
+You can reserve your order at the deli for any take-out food including a heat-and-eat holiday meal for four.

-Some restaurants also offer takeout Thanksgiving dinners and depending on what you're looking for, you can get the whole meal, a few pies, and dessert, or just a couple of sides.
+Some restaurants also offer take-out Thanksgiving dinners and depending on what you're looking for, you can get a whole meal, a piece of pie, or a simple salad.

-Furrs Family Buffet's two locations are both offering traditional Thanksgiving dinner to-go in meal, feast, or quart-sized portions, but both locations require at least 24 hours advanced reservations for picking up these takeout meals.
+- Furrs Family Buffet's two locations both offer traditional Thanksgiving dinners to go in a meal, feast, or quart-sized portions.
+Both locations require at least 24 hours advance reservations for picking up these take-out meals.

-Buca di Beppo is open Thanksgiving Day and offers a special catered meal for the holiday, available in two different sizes.
+- Buca di Beppo is open Thanksgiving Day and offers a special catered meal for the holiday, available in two different sizes.
 While they feature Italian cuisine, you'll not have to part with tradition for your all-American Thanksgiving meal.

-Mimi's is open during the holiday as well and offers traditional turkey with all the trimmings as well as some select signature dishes with a bit of French flair, all of which feeds about eight to 10 people, or you can just order the sides, a la carte, or a holiday brunch to go!
+- Mimi's is open during the holiday and offers traditional turkey with all the trimmings as well as some select signature dishes with a bit of French flair, all of which will feed about eight to 10 people.
+Or you can just order the sides, bakery goods, or a holiday brunch to go.